Frequently Asked Questions

 I Have a Disability That May Require Accommodations.
 Can ALEKS Be Adjusted To Fit My Needs?

 Please read through ALL of the information about how to take the UNC Mathematics Placement Assessment.
-If you still believe you need testing accommodations to take the math placement assessment, please contact Disability Support Services at (970) 351-2289.
+If you still believe you need testing accommodations to take the math placement assessment, please contact Disability Resource Center at (970) 351-2289.
 The University will work together with you to determine the best way to meet your math placement accommodation needs.

 How Long Will The Assessment Take?